DIBF Americas officially founded in San Paulo, Brazil 14 June 2012

 A media accreditation interest form is now available to download for media – journalists, reporters, photographers, television / video and more, who may be attending to the 2011 World Deaf Basketball Championships.
 Application form is required to complete.

-Application must be submitted no later than September 5, 2011 to SportsMX - official media for 2011 World Deaf Basketball Championship event.
+Application must be submitted no later than August 26, 2011 to SportsMX - official media operator for the world championships.

 2011 Palermo WDBC - New promotional videos